Sharpening Part 2 – The Journey

 Materials & Process

-The blacksmithing process involves forge-welding the two types of metal to form a laminated blade, then shaping and hand-forging over multiple heats, followed by carbon soaking and annealing, a coating of secret mud sauce after which the blade is heated to just the right temperature and subject to multiple quenches followed by multiple temperings, a process that varies from blacksmith to blacksmith with each craftsman using different formulas and procedures.
+The blacksmithing process involves forge-welding the two types of metal to form a laminated blade, then shaping and hand-forging it over multiple heats, followed by carbon soaking and annealing, a coating of secret mud sauce after which the blade is heated to just the right temperature, and then subjected to multiple quenches followed by multiple temperings, a process that varies from blacksmith to blacksmith with each craftsman using different formulas and procedures.
 Of course, warpage must be compensated for by shaping a curve in the blade that straightens out during heat treatment.
 Learning these skills takes years of hands-on training from a young age under the eye of a master, and decades of dedication to quality.
 It certainly cannot be accomplished in a mass-production situation, much less by Chinese peasants or even CNC robots.
+The problem is that few but experienced craftsmen can tell the difference using Mark-1 Eyeball alone, and so fraud is common.

 Blades made from rikizai typically perform adequately for most consumers, but many professionals seek the higher performance of so-called ” fine-grain” steel’s smaller and more uniformly-distributed carbides as found in hand-forged, expertly heat-treated blades.
 Those who develop the skills necessary to discern the difference between such professional-grade and consumer-grade blades, can never be satisfied with the inferior tool.